ISD's role

 Hindered by a lack of platform access, data on this issue can be fragmented and efforts to provide an assessment of the antisemitic threat landscape can be further compounded by a lack of funding in country contexts where the antisemitic threat may be more explicit.

 The Coalition to Counter Online Antisemitism (CCOA) was created to get ahead of the rising tide and contribute to a consistent and strong European answer to online antisemitism.
 To do this, we bring together a range of curate stakeholders combating antisemitism, including CSOs, cities, businesses, practitioners and citizen initiatives, to create new partnerships to counter online antisemitism at scale, We want to amplify existing best practice and build bridges between research, educational measures and policy changes.
-The pilot phase of this project will focus on five countries: Germany, France, Italy, Poland and Sweden.
+The project focusses on ten countries: Germany, France, Italy, Poland, Sweden, Spain, Belgium, Denmark, Austria and the UK.

 News & Events